mmcco/ssh-auth-methods/README.md

 Nothing is printed after the address if the address could not be resolved, the request timed out, or that there was an error parsing the response received.

+The script is threaded, so outputs will be printing as they are received and processed.

 The auth method 'none' implies that the SSH server let us in without any authentication at all.